lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 This decision was made to minimize the duplication of code, and simplify requirements on primaries.
 There are several features of this approach worth consideration:

-  * Authentication code need not interact with any browser provided JavaScript APIs, nor include any crytographic code
+  * Authentication code need not interact with any browser provided JavaScript APIs, nor include any cryptographic code
-  * Provisioning code need not include any styling nor provide any visibile UI.
+  * Provisioning code need not include any styling nor provide any visible UI.
   * Authentication code can refuse to be run in a frame.
   * Provisioning code must run in a frame.
   * In the case where an authenticated session does not exist, we'll perform provisioning twice.